"The only true wisdom is in knowing you know nothing." - Socrates

 While the quote above may hold true for life's deepest questions, it's not particularly helpful when running a business.

 Beyond desks and computers, and perhaps inventory, a business's value is the collective sum of the knowledge held by the people who work there.

 In every organization, regardless of the size, information is created, captured, shared, and modified.
 Eventually this information becomes a commodity.
 Acquiring this information represents a material gain.
 Information becomes intellectual capital.
 And that capital can only reach its full potential when it's made available for the next task, process, project, or product you are are working on.
-This requires recording and storing information in a cohesive way.
+This requires recording and storing information in a cohesive way with knowledge management software.